Teacher Assistant Program (TAP)

 - A minimum grade point average of 2.75 on the 44 semester-hour core curriculum of pre-major coursework

 - A grade of “C” or better in freshman English Composition I and II

 - Good academic standing at Southern Miss (a student on probation, probation continued, or suspension status cannot be admitted to teacher education until the transcript reflects good academic standing)

 - Subscription to the Tk20 assessment system, available here.
 Tk20 provides an electronic portfolio and storage system for students as well as tracks, stores, retrieves, and analyzes data for accreditation purposes.

 - Successful completion of a nationally normed ability/achievement assessment OR a teacher education normed entrance test:

 a.
 Nationally Normed Ability/Achievement Assessment: Praxis CORE

 i.
-An ACT composite score of 21 or higher, with no scale score below 18 (all on the same test date and prior to the entrance of college).
+An ACT composite score of 21 or higher.
 If the student did not take the ACT, an equivalent SAT score of 860 or above satisfies requirements as well.

 b.
 Teacher Education Normed Test: